SUPERCILEX/auto-isa/docs/paper/main.typ

 While our method for creating ISAs from application code is general, this paper presents work that is focused on designing ISAs for a Partitioned Global Address Space (PGAS) supercomputer.
 We focus on graph algorithms which have relatively low spatial and temporal locality; a large fraction of cores in this cluster can be left idle waiting for memory operations to complete.
 Counter intuitively, however, even graph algorithms have substantial amounts of locality when they are actually implemented in real programming languages.
 The threaded runtime necessary to support the entire application means a large fraction of instructions are runtime and thread local (eg. call stack).
 To summarize, most memory operations and compute instructions will be local to a compute node; however, most stalls and actual CPU time spent in a large system, are due to non-local memory access stalls that are intrinsic to algorithmic behavior and cannot be avoided.

 We use a simplified performance model to guide our compiler work.
 Executing one RISC-V instruction costs latency $1$; accessing node-local memory costs latency $100$; and accessing remote memory costs latency $1000$.
 The reader can safely assume nanosecond as the base unit (e.g. a CPU clock speed of 1GHz).

 When the cost (latency and/or energy) of data movement vastly exceeds the cost of compute, optimizing ISAs for data movement is beneficial.
 For example, consider something as straightforward as `++a[i]`, where `a[i]` is off-node.
-Moving data to compute requires a fetch, an increment and a writeback, for $~2202$ cycles, given the simplified latency model presented in the previous section.
+Moving data to compute requires a fetch, an increment and a write-back, for $~2202$ cycles, given the simplified latency model presented in the previous section.
 Moving compute to data lowers this cost to between $~202$ to $~1202$ depending on the parallelization, synchronization and consistency model.
+In addition to latency improvements, the reduced inter-node communication offers energy and bandwidth savings that may be more important for overall system performance when data center power is the limiting factor.

 Consider three more complex examples:
 + two arrays $a, b$ with a transformation $b_i = f(a_i)$ where $f$ is an element-wise mapping (such as the identity for copies).
-  Fetch and writeback overhead are especially pronounced for simple $f$, more so when $a$ and $b$ are not stored on the compute node.
+  Fetch and write-back overhead are especially pronounced for simple $f$, more so when $a$ and $b$ are not stored on the compute node.
-  Suppose $f$ takes $50$ cycles: each loop iteration must fetch $a_i$, run $f$, and writeback to $b_i$, for a total of $2050$ cycles (ignoring the amortized cost of loading the $a$ and $b$ pointers).
+  Suppose $f$ takes $50$ cycles: each loop iteration must fetch $a_i$, run $f$, and write-back to $b_i$, for a total of $2050$ cycles (ignoring the amortized cost of loading the $a$ and $b$ pointers).
-  Should the two arrays be local, the latency would be reduced to $250$ cycles.
+  Should the two arrays be local, the latency per iteration would be reduced to $250$ cycles.
 + a 2D vector, e.g. `struct vec { capacity, len, data: *struct vec }`.
   Each element in the top-level array contains pointers to the sub-arrays, leading to indirect accesses whose intermediary data is not necessarily needed.
   For example, there is no need to move `vec.data[42]` off-node to read `vec.data[42].data[88]`.